-8.6 Photoelastic Constants
+12.7 Photoelastic Constants

-A fully-automated procedure for calculating the photoelastic constants for an arbitrary crystal is activated by specifying the keyword PHOTOELA in input block 1 (geometry).
+A fully-automated procedure for calculating the photoelastic and piezo-optic constants for an arbitrary crystal is activated by specifying the keyword PHOTOELA in input block 1 (geometry).
 Dielectric tensor is computed via a CPHF/KS procedure.
-The electronic contribution is evaluated in the limit of infinite frequency $\omega \to \infty$ .
+The electronic contribution is evaluated in the limit of infinite frequency $\omega \to \infty$.
 Dielectric tensor at finite frequency can be computed with sub-keyword DYNAMIC.